WIAG-ADW-GOE/WIAGweb2/doc/wiag-setup.md

 - git clone
 - cd WIAGweb2
-- create .env.local file with the following, where ... is a random string of around 40 characters
+- create .env.local file with the following, where ... is a random string of around 40 characters (no " allowed)
 	```
 	APP_ENV=prod
 	APP_SECRET=...